Effective Treatment for Patellofemoral Pain: A Comprehensive Approach

 1. Chiropractic Adjustments for Knee Pain

-Chiropractic adjustments are not just for the spine—they can improve knee function, correct alignment, and enhance mobility.
+Chiropractic adjustments are not just for the spine — they can help improve knee function, correct alignment, and enhance mobility.

 2. MLS Laser Therapy for Knee Pain Relief